Relocating for a job in NZ: what you need to consider

 Thinking about moving for a job?
 There’s a lot to consider before you book the removal van.

 Relocating for a job is common in New Zealand.
-There are radically different opportunities available in centres like Auckland or Christchurch compared with the regions, and there are many reasons you might be considering a change of scene.
+There are a broader range of opportunities available in city centres like Auckland or Christchurch if you’re coming from the regions, or if you’re going in the opposite direction there are many reasons you might be considering a change of scene in a beautiful spot like Napier or Marlborough.

 But one thing all successful relocations have in common is planning.
 Moving for a job is a big call, and a little bit of preparation goes a long way to getting it right first time.